KarandikarA/Mars_news/README.md

 # Mars news program

-For this module challenge, we were supposed to scrape data from a Mars news site and organzie and analyse the data from it.
+For this module challenge, we were supposed to scrape data from a Mars news site and organize and analyse the data from it.

 Part 1:scrapping text and titles from the Mars News site